Translate

 We were on our way to the Bardenas Reales, Europe's largest desert and a significant bombing range used by the Spanish Air Force.
 Ground targets on this range include some EdA Phantoms, which I hoped to photograph.

-Regarding these beautiful jets, it would seem rude not to start with a Spanish Airforce RF-4C Phantom seen on a better day and before we discover the destiny of the F-4 Phantom targets.
+Regarding these beautiful jets, it would seem rude not to start with a Spanish Air Force RF-4C Phantom, seen on a better day, before we discover the fate of the F-4 Phantom targets

 What follows is a little sad if you were a fond lover of the McDonnell Douglas F-4 Phantom.